electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q4-e-tron/interior/steeringwheels/_index.md

 ![Standard wheel](standard.jpg "Double-spoke leather steering wheel")

-## Double-spoke leather steering with paddles
+## Double-spoke leather steering with paddles option 2ZQ

 The double-spoke leather steering wheel sits comfortably in the hand and the progressive and distinctive steering wheel design in aluminum optics integrates seamlessly into the interior of the vehicle.